October 5 First Quarter Moon

 October 31 Happy Hallowe’en!

 The Visible Planets

-Saturn now rises before sunset along the southeastern horizon and is located in the constellation of Sagittarius, the archer.
-The waxing gibbous Moon can be seen very near Saturn through the evening hours of August 12/13.
-Saturn will also be one of the highlights of evening observing at the RASC Observatory this summer.
+Saturn remains low along the southern horizon at sunset, setting in the southwest about two hours later.
+Saturn is located in the constellation of Sagittarius, the archer, and is seen just above the handle of the asterism of the “teapot”.
+The first-quarter Moon can be seen very near Saturn on the evening of October 5.
+Saturn continues to be one of the highlights of evening observing at the RASC Observatory into the early fall period.